 The Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) provided budgetary relief to higher education institutions.
 In total the CRRSAA sets aside approximately \$22.9 billion of the \$82 billion allotted to the Education Stabilization Fund through the HEERF II.
 Each institution received one grant comprised of two parts.
 The University received \$2,214,219 of HEERF II funding on January 17, 2021 comprised of \$704,805 of student relief funds and \$1,509,414 of institutional support.
 For the year ended June 30, 2021, \$633,250 of the student relief portion of the grant was expended and revenue recognized as federal grants and contracts revenue and student aid expense and \$1,091,451 of the institutional portion of the grant was recognized as federal grants and contracts revenue.
 The balance of the student portion of \$71,555 was recognized as federal grants and contracts revenue and student aid expense during the year ended June 30, 2022.
-The balance of the institutional portion of \$417,963 was recognized as federal grants and contracts revenue during the year ended June 30, 2022.
-As restrictions were met in the same period, these grants were reported as changes in net assets without donor restrictions.
+The balance of the institutional portion of \$417,963 was recognized as federal grants and contracts revenue and student aid expense during the year ended June 30, 2022.
+The balance of the institutional portion of \$417,963 was recognized as federal grants were reported as changes in net assets without donor restrictions.